Dhiren-p/Text-Art-Generator/README.md

 Bash
 pip install Pillow colorama
 2. Prepare the Image
-Make sure your image (e.g., hp1.3.jpg) is placed inside the assets/ folder.
+Make sure your image (e.g., hp1.3.jpg) is placed inside the images/ folder.

 3. Execution via CMD
 Open your Command Prompt (CMD).

-Navigate to the project's source directory:
+Navigate to the project's source directory: asse
 Bash
 cd "C:\Path\To\Your\Text-Art-Generator\src"
 Execute the Python script: